mahesa005/mahesa005/README.md

 # About Me

 👋 Hi, I’m Mahesa—a Computer Science undergrad at Institut Teknologi Bandung (ITB).
-I’m a passionate learner who loves turning what I learn into tools and applications that benefit others
+I’m a passionate learner who loves turning what I learn into tools and applications that benefit others.

 🧩 I enjoy experimenting with algorithms.
 I also enjoy collaborating on team projects.